lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

 # Workspaces

-Storage systems differ in terms of capacity, streaming bandwidth, IOPS rate etc. Price and efficiency don't allow to have it all in one.
-That is why, fast parallel file systems at ZIH have restrictions wrt. **age of files** and [quota](quotas.md).
-The mechanism of workspaces enables users to better manage the data life cycle of their HPC data.
+Storage systems differ in terms of capacity, streaming bandwidth, IOPS rate, etc. Price and efficiency don't allow to have it all in one.
+That is why fast parallel file systems at ZIH have restrictions with regards to **age of files** and [quota](quotas.md).
+The mechanism of workspaces enables users to better manage their HPC data.
 <!--Workspaces are primarily login-related.-->
-The tool concept of "workspaces" is common in a large number of HPC centers.
+The concept of "workspaces" is common and used at a large number of HPC centers.

 !!! note

     A workspace is a directory, with an associated expiration date, created on behalf of a user in a certain storage system.

-After a grace period the data is deleted automatically.
+Once the workspace has reached its expiration date, it gets moved to a hidden directory and enters a grace period.
+Once the grace period ends, the workspace is deleted permanently.
 The maximum lifetime of a workspace depends on the storage system.
-All workspaces can be extended.
+All workspaces can be extended a certain amount of times.

 !!! tip

-    Use the fastest file systems according to recommendations.
-Please keep track of the data and move it to a capacity oriented filesystem after the end of computations.
+    Use the faster file systems if you need to write temporary data in your computations, and use the capacity oriented file systems if you only need to read data for your computations.
+Please keep track of your data and move it to a capacity oriented filesystem after the end of your computations.

 ## Workspace Management

 ### List Available File Systems

-To list all available file systems for using workspaces use
+To list all available file systems for using workspaces use:

 ```bash
 zih$ ws_find -l